uodev/uodev/README.md

 </p>
 <hr/>

 I'm currently working on web development.
 I am sharing my projects here.
-I usually use the Vue and Spring Boot programming language for web projects.
-And nowadays I look at Node too.
+I usually use the React and NodeJs programming language for web projects.
+And nowadays I look at .Net too.

 <h3 align="center">Connect with me:</h3>